Agricultural biodiversity: Examples

+Control of damaging associated biodiversity

+The control of damaging associated biodiversity is one of the great agricultural challenges that farmers face.
+On monoculture farms, the approach is generally to suppress damaging associated diversity using a suite of biologically destructive pesticides, mechanized tools and transgenic engineering techniques, then to rotate crops.
+Although some polyculture farmers use the same techniques, they also employ integrated pest management strategies as well as more labor-intensive strategies, but generally less dependent on capital, biotechnology, and energy.

 Conservation

 Attempts to conserve or safeguard agrobiodiversity usually focus on species or genetic level of agrobiodiversity.
 Conservation of genetic diversity and species diversity can be carried out ex situ, which means removing the materials from their growing site and looking after them elsewhere, or in situ, which means that they are conserved in their natural or cultivated site.
 While these two approaches are sometimes pitted against each other as either/or, both have merits.
 Conservation practitioners recommend integrating both methods, according to the purpose of conservation, threats, uniqueness of diversity, etc.